harryjony23/cuttly-node-api/README.md

 Cutt.ly is a Url-Shortner service. (https://cutt.ly/).
 To be able to use this system, please ensure to register with Cutt.ly and get your secret API key.

+You can use this application either by making requests to the endpoints that are given below or you could even download this locally to use it for your project requirements.
+The endpoints and their respective methods would remain the same.

 # Hosting and API endpoints
 This application is hosted on Glitch @ https://cuttly-node-api.glitch.me/.
 On loading the base url, you should be able to see a response from the system.
 Here are the API Endpoints that are available with their requirements (if applicable):